0nix/ggj21/twine/evidence_questioning.md

 "Oh so, they're guilty of listening to the morning news with Raquel Gant."
 Sessler spits back with incredulity.
 "I listen to that show too.
 By your logic, Agent, I should be led away to a cell in handcuffs right now."

 "I think there's a little more to this than just a loud radio."
 Bayer says.
 "Subject wasn't just listening to the radio as a matter of habit, and just happened to have a conversation while the radio was still on.
-I think they turned on the radio to talk.
+I think they turned off the radio to talk.
 The contents of the broadcast itself are largely irrelevant.
 They were seeking the noise to cover up their conversation.
 It's a pity that this is just the first day of surveillance."

-"It's a pity we are not increasing surveillance on a potential subversive element, Bayer?"
+"It's a pity we are not increasing surveillance on a potential subversive element, eh Bayer?"
 Sessler asks.
 "It's almost as if that's exactly what we are doing."

 "You knew well what I mean Lieutenant, being obtuse gets us nowhere."
 Bayer barks at Sessler, with annoyance.
 "We cannot establish a pattern unless we see a repeated incidence of behavior, but I do believe this should be entered into evidence."